mildewchan/takodachi.vim/README.md

 ```

 ## Note for thinkpad users
-If you're using a thinkpad with a shitty TN panel (like I am writing this
+If you're using a thinkpad with a shitty TN panel (like I am),
-plugin), this theme might look better with stronger colors to compensate
+this theme might look better with stronger colors to compensate
 for the display washing them out.

 If you want to do this, load the colorscheme like this: